 Our offerings

 People that have had to flee their countries, families and heritages want our empathy more than charity.
 We have a Lived Experience Library of powerful speakers wanting to share their experiences of seeking refuge.
-Book a speaker for your local community group, school, church or business.
-Book in now for a speaker for Refugee week 15-21 June 2025!
+Book a speaker for your local community group, church/faith group or business.
+You can also book our speakers for our powerful Sanctuary Schools Programs.
+Book in now for a speaker for Refugee week 14-20 June 2026 around the theme of Courage.
+2026 marks the 75th anniversary of the Refugee Convention.

 Find out how you can be a part of welcoming a refugee family and helping settle them into their new lives in Australia.
 Embrace Sanctuary Australia is thrilled to be a part of this movement of community refugee sponsorship which is transforming the landscape for the settlement of those forcibly displaced from their homelands by cultivating nurturing communities to welcome and walk alongside them in the settlement journey.